I’m sure you agree that good vision at school is essential to a child’s growth, development and everyday performance.

 More than 411,000 children suffer from long-term eye disorders, in particular long and short-sightedness.

-Remember, for kids, they may have been living with a vision issue all their lives and so be totally unaware that there is a problem.
+Remember, kids, may have been living with a vision issue all their lives and so be totally unaware that there is a problem.

 The importance of an eye test for school children